dhakalkamal/Therapist-chatbot/README.md

 several hyperparameters.
 NOw I got access to GPT-3 licence, I just wanted to play with it and see how it behaves.
 I am not sure how far this will go, so a seperate repo :D

-Dataset can be found at main repo.
+Dataset can be found at original Therapist-bot repo.
 The trained models can be obtained at my google drive: https://drive.google.com/drive/folders/17c568342JhJpM3lDfGsdEulHKfl-tRpT